-Ben Reiter is an attorney in Nixon Peabody’s Project Finance and Public Finance group.
-He assists developers, investors, and utilities in navigating complex regulatory and project finance issues related to the development of renewable, carbon capture, and electric transmission projects.
+Ben Reiter assists developers, investors, and utilities in navigating complex regulatory and project finance issues related to the development of renewable, carbon capture, clean hydrogen, and electric transmission projects.

-An increasing part of my practice is focused on the development of carbon capture and sequestration (CCS) projects and related CCS infrastructure.
+An increasing part of my practice is focused on the development of carbon capture and sequestration (CCS) and clean hydrogen projects.
 My CCS specific project development experience includes drafting pore space acquisition agreements, CCS project site leases, mineral leases, and CCS-related project finance agreements.
-Given the importance of governmental programs and incentives—such as the 45Q tax credit and low-carbon fuel programs—to this emerging sector, I closely track CCS legislative and regulatory proposals to help clients stay up to date with the latest developments.
+Given the importance of governmental programs and incentives—such as the 45Q tax credit and new 45Vtax credit for clean hydrogen —to theses emerging sectors, I closely track CCS and clean hydrogen legislative and regulatory proposals to help clients stay up to date with the latest developments.

 District of Columbia

 U.S. Court of Appeals, District of Columbia Circuit

 Subscribe to stay informed of the latest legal news, alerts, and business trends.Subscribe